 Owning a cat means taking care of their grooming needs, including proper ear care.
 Unfortunately, parasites like ear mites can make their home in your cat's ears.
-Learn how to tell the difference between eat mites and ear wax so you can make sure your cat is clean and comfortable.
+Learn how to tell the difference between cat mites and ear wax so you can make sure your cats are clean and comfortable.

 What Are Cat Ear Mites?

 Ear mites are tiny arthropods that infest your cat's ear canal.
 They feed on your pet's ear wax, skin cells, and oils, and are very common in cats, particularly kittens and cats with compromised immune systems.
 They are also highly contagious to other cats as well as dogs.

 Ear mites can only be seen under a microscope, so it's unlikely that you will actually see them in your cat's ear.
 Instead, look for the following symptoms and take your cat for a veterinary visit to see if they are suffering from ear mites: